 H20-60.
 Lobbying by employees.
-(1) A legislative employee, intern, or aide of either house is prohibited from lobbying, although a legislative committee may request testimony from a person so restricted.
+(1) A legislative employee, intern, or aide of either house is

-(2) The Speaker or the Legislative Administration Committee may discipline or discharge any House employee violating this prohibition.
-The Speaker or the committee may withdraw the privileges of any House aide or intern violating this prohibition.
+- (2) The Speaker or the Legislative Administration Committee may discipline or discharge any House employee violating this prohibition.
+The Speaker or the committee may withdraw the privileges of any House aide or intern violating this prohibition. - H20-70.
 Papers distributed on desks.
-A paper concerning H20-70. proposed legislation may not be placed on representatives' desks unless it is signed and permission has been granted by the Speaker.
+A paper concerning proposed legislation may not be placed on representatives' desks unless it is signed and permission has been granted by the Speaker.
 The Sergeant-at-Arms shall direct its distribution.